Ashburn Mom fighting to bring back common sense to Loudoun County

 She earned both her B.A. in English Literature and Master’s degree in Curriculum Development from George Mason University.
 She used her degrees as a teacher in Prince William and Loudoun County Public Schools.

 Prior to teaching, Tumay spent several years as a sales executive in the Cargo/Freight-Forwarding industry.
 She also partnered with her husband as a small business owner.

 She is a mother of three daughters and has been happily married for 20 years to her husband Jason.

-The past three years Tumay has made headlines as a local activist speaking out against the outrageous woke agenda embraced by Loudoun County Public Schools (LCPS).
+The past three years Tumay has made headlines as a local activist speaking out against the activist agenda embraced by Loudoun County Public Schools (LCPS).